filiph/linkcheck/README.md

 * `linkcheck` only supports `http:` and `https:`.
 It won't try to check FTP or telnet or nntp links.

+  * Note: `linkcheck` will currently completely ignore unsupported schemes like `ftp:` or `mailto:` or `data:`.
+This may change in the future to at least show info-level warning.

 * `linkcheck` doesn't validate file system directories.
 Servers often behave very differently than file systems, so validating links on the file system often leads to both false positives and false negatives.
 Links should be